vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

 ### Required AWS Permissions for `tanzu management-cluster create`

-The AWS user that you provide to Tanzu Kubernetes Grid when you deploy a management cluster must have at least the following permissions:
+The AWS user that you provide to Tanzu when you deploy a management cluster must have at least the following permissions:

 * The permissions that are defined in the `control-plane.tkg.cloud.vmware.com`, `nodes.tkg.cloud.vmware.com`, and `controllers.tkg.cloud.vmware.com` IAM polices of the `tkg-cloud-vmware-com` CloudFormation stack.
 To retrieve these policies from CloudFormation, you can navigate to **CloudFormation** > **Stacks** in the AWS console.
 For more information, see [Required IAM Resources](#iam-permissions) above.
 * If you intend to deploy the management cluster from the installer interface, your AWS user must also have the `"ec2:DescribeInstanceTypeOfferings"` and `"ec2:DescribeInstanceTypes"` permissions.
 If your AWS user does not currently have these permissions, you can create a custom policy that includes the permissions and attach it to your AWS user.

-For example, in Tanzu Kubernetes Grid v1.3.0, the `control-plane.tkg.cloud.vmware.com`, `nodes.tkg.cloud.vmware.com`, and `controllers.tkg.cloud.vmware.com` IAM polices include the following permissions:
+For example, <!--in Tanzu Kubernetes Grid v1.3.0,--> the `control-plane.tkg.cloud.vmware.com`, `nodes.tkg.cloud.vmware.com`, and `controllers.tkg.cloud.vmware.com` IAM polices include the following permissions:

 The `control-plane.tkg.cloud.vmware.com` IAM policy: